Irrational numbers on the number line

 When a triangle has a right angle (90°) and squares are made on each of the three sides then the biggest square has the exact same area as the other two squares put together!

-After understanding Pythagoras’ theorem we will learn how to represent an irrational number on number line
+After understanding Pythagoras’ theorem we will learn how to represent an irrational number on a number line

-Suppose we want to draw √10 on the number line we will do following steps:
+Suppose we want to draw √10 on the number line we will do the following steps:

-first of all, we need to break 10 as a sum of two numbers which are perfect squares in itself.
+first of all, we need to break 10 as a sum of two numbers which are perfect squares in themselves.

-In my next post, I will discuss the numbers which can not be written as a sum of two complete square numbers
+In the next post, IB Online Tutors will discuss the numbers which can not be written as a sum of two complete square numbers